Mind the gap: Challenges of deep learning approaches to Theory of Mind: Shortcuts in Theory of Mind tasks

-To bring one concrete example from recent research, \cite{labash2020perspective} were inspired by experiments done with chimpanzees, where a subordinate animal behaved as if she had the ability to take the perspective of the other animal \cite{hare2000chimpanzees,hare2001chimpanzees}.
-The authors implemented two agents (“subordinate” and “dominant”) and investigated whether the behavior of the agents revealed some rudimentary skills of perspective-taking, similar to the experiments done with chimpanzees \cite{hare2000chimpanzees,hare2001chimpanzees}.
+This means that even if the researcher intends to study ToM, the DL agents might potentially find simple shortcuts.
+In Table 1 we highlight several cases, where the agents potentially learned a shortcut.
+To bring one concrete example, \cite{labash2020perspective} were inspired by the perspective-taking experiments with chimpanzees described above \cite{hare2000chimpanzees,hare2001chimpanzees}.
+The authors \cite{labash2020perspective} implemented two agents (“subordinate” and “dominant”) and investigated whether the behavior of the agents revealed some rudimentary skills of perspective-taking, similar to the experiments done with chimpanzees \cite{hare2000chimpanzees,hare2001chimpanzees}.
 Indeed, after training a subordinate agent solved the task: go to food if the dominant is not observing; avoid the food if the dominant is observing (Fig.\ref{fig1}).

 In humans, the inference of whether some item is visible from the point of view of another is usually accompanied by the possibility of imagining such a point-of-view itself \cite{apperly2010mindreaders}.
 Hence, in this experiment, one might assign such ToM skill to an artificial agent that successfully solves the task \cite{labash2020perspective}.
 Yet, a simple "shortcut" based on the position and orientation of the other agent in relation to the food position is enough to successfully determine the agent strategy (Fig.\ref{fig1}).
 In short, given a reward scheme and a fixed environment, there are simple geometric combinations that allow the agent to succeed without representing other agents' perceptual states.
 Likewise, \cite{rabinowitz2018machine,nguyen2020cognitive} used an environment and task in which the DL agent could exploit simple combinations of geometrical features such as positions and distances between elements to solve the task successfully.